Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: Numerical analysis and discussion

 The model has certainly limitations as a model of scalar mesons.
 The parameter $\rho$, for instance, has been determined in previous papers \cite{Erlich:2005qh,DaRold:2005vr,Cherman:2008eh} through the asymptotic behaviour of the two-point correlator

 where $j^a(x)={\bar{q}}(x)t^a q(x)$.
 At large Euclidean momenta the OPE reads

-Using the asymptotic expansions for the bulk-to-boundary propagators in eqs.~(\ref{btobpropS}), our model successfully predicts the $Q^2 \log Q^2$ behaviour.
-However, the coefficient would be matched with $\rho=N_c(8\pi)^{-2}$, while eq. (\ref{matchrho}) would predict $\rho_j\sim {\cal{O}}(10^{3})$.
-Such numerical mismatches at $N_c=3$ are however to be expected in a minimal model\footnote{Similar tensions between low-energy phenomenology and short-distance constraints have already been pointed out in the literature, especially for five-dimensional fields that are dual to non-conserved four-dimensional currents.
-For a discussion, see~\cite{Domokos:2012da}.}.
+Using the asymptotic expansions for the bulk-to-boundary propagators in Eqs.~(\ref{btobpropS}), our model successfully predicts the $Q^2 \log Q^2$ behaviour.
+However, the coefficient would be matched with $\rho=N_c(8\pi)^{-2}$, while Eq. (\ref{matchrho}) would predict $\rho_j\sim {\cal{O}}(10^{3})$.
+Such numerical mismatches at $N_c=3$ are, however, to be expected in a minimal model.\footnote{Similar tensions between low-energy phenomenology and short-distance constraints have already been pointed out in the literature, especially for five-dimensional fields that are dual to nonconserved four-dimensional currents.
+For a discussion, see Ref.~\cite{Domokos:2012da}.} We already mentioned above that the predicted spectrum of excited states matches poorly the physical spectrum.
+Additionally, the $g_{SPP}$ couplings of the lightest scalars with Goldstone pairs give results of ${\cal{O}}(10$ MeV$)$.
+This is the same range that was found in Ref. \cite{Colangelo:2008us} using a similar holographic model, and it falls short of the experimental results by 2 orders of magnitude.
 Despite these limitations, the strategy to fix the parameters is meant to ensure that the model is phenomenologically sound, at least for a determination of the scalar contribution to the HLbL.

-The previous procedure to determine the parameters is well-defined for the $a_0(980)$ and $f_0(990)$, which are rather narrow resonances.
+The previous procedure to determine the parameters is well defined for the $a_0(980)$ and $f_0(980)$, which are rather narrow resonances.
 Instead, the $\sigma(500)$ cannot be considered a narrow state and one could argue that the description of this state in the model is not reliable.
-The most rigorous formalism to extract its parameters combines coupled Roy-Steiner equations with information from chiral perturbation theory (see e.g. \cite{Moussallam:2011zg,Hoferichter:2011wk,Colangelo:2017fiz,Danilkin:2019opj,Danilkin:2020pak}).
+The most rigorous formalism to extract its parameters combines coupled Roy-Steiner equations with information from chiral perturbation theory (see, e.g., Refs. \cite{Moussallam:2011zg,Hoferichter:2011wk,Colangelo:2017fiz,Danilkin:2019opj,Danilkin:2020pak}).
 In our formalism, however, using the values for the mass and partial decay width extracted with this procedure would be inconsistent.
-To the best of our knowledge, the closest parametrization to our approach is the one of \cite{Filkov:1998rwz}, where a Breit-Wigner model was employed to fit $\gamma\gamma\to \pi^0\pi^0$ data.
+To the best of our knowledge, the closest parametrization to our approach is the one of Ref. \cite{Filkov:1998rwz}, in which a Breit-Wigner model was employed to fit $\gamma\gamma\to \pi^0\pi^0$ data.
 The results of two different fitting strategies gave

 where in the second line constraints from chiral perturbation theory were used.
 Of course, the interpretation of the partial widths above should be taken with care, but for our purposes this is not of relevance.
 The important point is that the parameters above fit the experimental data.